- Help patients maximize year-end insurance benefits by proactively communicating about services that may expire on December 31.

 Send brief SMS reminders to patients about expiring benefits.

-Sample text message to inform patients about their end-of-year health benefits
+Here's a sample text message to inform patients about their end-of-year health benefits:

-Sample text message reminding patients to book their wellness exams
+This sample text message reminds patients to book their wellness exams and that they are covered by their insurance:

 [Patient Name], don't forget your annual wellness exam.
 It's covered by most plans.
 Book now: [Link] or call [Phone].
 [Practice Name]